MIMI-wfp/West-Africa-LSFF-Analysis/README.md

 Data: Household Consumption and Expenditure Surveys (HCES) from 10 West African countries.
 Estimates:
-MPI and % of households at risk of inadequacy for vitamin A, iron, zinc, folate, vitamin B12 and Food vehicle reach and median per capita daily consumption for major staples
+MPI and % of households at risk of inadequacy for vitamin A, iron, zinc, folate, vitamin B12 and Food vehicle reach and disaggregated per capita daily consumption for major staples

 📊 Key Results (high‑level)